Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 Get the primary key for the DocumentDB account, which will be used in the Python scripts to upload and download data, by following these steps:

 1. Click the created DocumentDB.
 In the new panel, click on **keys**.
+1. Ensure that the "Read-write keys" tab is selected.
 1. In the new panel, click the "Click to copy" icon next to `URI` and paste the key into your memo.
 Repeat the same process for `PRIMARY KEY.`

 | **DocumentDB Account** |                     |